Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Longitudinal Dynamics Modeling

 using which we have

-where $ E_t $ is the tether's Young modulus and $ A_t $ is its cross-section area. \paragraph{Kite} Given that the point-mass $ m_w $ is attached to the $ (n+1) $-th node, the wing's kinetic energy for the longitudinal motion is
+where $ E_t $ is the tether's Young modulus and $ A_t $ is its cross-section area. \paragraph{Wing} Given that the point-mass $ m_w $ is attached to the $ (n+1) $-th node, the wing's kinetic energy for the longitudinal motion is

 Finally, using the Eqs.~\eqref{rm_kinetic}, \eqref{t_kinetic}, \eqref{t_potential}, and \eqref{w_kinetic}, we express the system's Lagrangian as